 One of the main changes under the Renters’ Rights Act is the planned shift from fixed-term assured shorthold tenancies to periodic agreements.

-From the commencement date – the day the Act’s rules officially start – all new and existing tenancies would become periodic, with rent periods capped at one month.
+From 1st May 2026, all new and existing tenancies would become periodic, with rent periods capped at one month.
 There will be no minimum term for either new or existing agreements.

 Tenants would gain the right to end their tenancy at any time by giving two months’ notice in writing.